-Mr. Desautels is a member of the boards of directors and president of the audit committees of Bombardier Inc. and The Jean Coutu Group (PJC) Inc. He is also vice-president of the Accounting Standards Oversight Council.
-He was a member of the board of directors and president of the audit committee of Alcan Inc. until November 2007.
+Mr. Desautels is a member of the boards of directors and president of the audit committees of Bombardier Inc. and The Jean Coutu Group (PJC) Inc. He is also president of the Accounting Standards Oversight Council.
+He was a member of the board of directors and president of the audit committee of Alcan Inc. from 2003 to 2007.
 Mr. Desautels sits on the Board of Directors of the Bank since December 4, 2001.
 He chaired the Audit Committee from March 21, 2002 to March 20, 2003, at which time he became Chairman of the Board.

 Jacqueline C. Orange - Ms. Orange is a corporate director and sits on the Board of Directors and Audit Committee of the Bank since March 11, 2008.
 From 1996 to 2005, she was President and Chief Executive Officer of Canada Investment and Savings, a special operating agency of the Department of Finance, Government of Canada, where she was responsible for \$22 billion in assets and over \$3 billion in annual sales.
 For the seventeen years prior, she held increasingly senior positions in the banking, trust and insurance industries.
-She was a member of the Governing Council of the University of Toronto from 1999 to 2008, where she was chair of its Business Board from 2003 to 2007.
-The Audit Committee of the University reports to the Business Board, which reviews and accepts the financial statements.
+Ms. Orange is a member of the Independent Review Committee of First Trust Portfolios Canada and a member of the Public Accountants Council of the Province of Ontario.
+She was a member of the Governing Council of the University of Toronto from 1999 to 2008, where she was chair of its Business Board from 2003 to 2007 (the Audit Committee of the University reported to the Business Board, which reviewed and accepted the financial statements).

-Ms. Orange holds a masters of business administration degree from The Richard Ivey School of Business at the University of Western Ontario.
+Ms. Orange holds a masters of business administration degree from The Richard Ivey School of Business, University of Western Ontario.
 In 2008, she received the ICD.D director designation from the Institute of Corporate Directors, including completion of the Directors Education Program at the Rotman Business School of the University of Toronto.